Are you planning a bike trip? Then this post is for you! I have asked a couple of fellow bloggers for their tips for traveling by bicycle.

-It’s really enough to only carry a couple extra set of clothes to change into clean stuff after a shower in the evening.
+It’s really enough only to carry a couple of extra sets of clothes to change into clean stuff after a shower in the evening.

 But for the rest, you’ll save space and weight in your panniers by sticking to wearing the same set of cycling clothes during the day: nobody cares if you smell once you are out on the road.

 Being frugal also boils down to the second rule of smart bicycle packing: does a long-distance cyclist really needs a set of four panniers all the time?

 Not necessarily: on a recent 5-day-long, 400km bicycle trip from Kuala Lumpur to Penang in Malaysia, I carried a minimal setup with only one back pannier and a front pouch that included one extra pair of clothing, a pair of flip-flops, oral hygiene stuff, my personal items (wallet, passport, sunscreen, and a tire puncture repair kit) and sleeping pad.